-I use scent free, fragrance free, and most often baby products like Dr Bronners baby soap…. because baby products are often the safest and least toxic.
+I use scent-free, fragrance-free, and most often baby products like Dr. Bronner baby soap…. because baby products are often the safest and least toxic.

 If our body is a bathtub and we are accumulating toxins with everything we come into contact with… eventually our bathtub will overflow which means that our skin will show the overflow.

-Sweating is an incredible detox for our body… so to get a good sweat going is a great service to our body.
+Sweating is an incredible detox for our body… so getting a good sweat going is a great service to our body.

 In short… to optimize skin health by reducing toxins coming in and supporting toxins going out.

-And ALWAYS eat well, which means eat whole organic food and drink plenty of mineral-rich water.
+And ALWAYS eat well, which means eating whole organic food and drinking plenty of mineral-rich water.

 Feel free to ask me about any products you have questions about, I am an expert label reader.